Skip to main content

 Block 2

-Advanced Applied Strategy for Sustainability
+Advanced Strategy for Sustainability (20 credits)

 Block 3

-The Masters Project is the final stage of your Masters’ course and is the is the culmination of your studies and provides you with a space to synthesise all the knowledge and skills you have gained on the course so far.
+The Masters Project is the final stage of your Masters’ course and is the culmination of your studies.
+It provides you with a space to synthesise all the knowledge and skills you have gained on the course so far.
 Your project will be self directed and you will negotiate the shape and direction of your project at the outset with your supervisor.
 This important final phase of your studies is where you will effectively communicate your work along with your ability to critically interrogate your practice with robust approaches to research and theoretical analysis.
 Upon completion of your project, you will have generated a high-level Masters’ quality piece of work that will showcase your practice, academic literacy and the professional standards that will act as a platform for your future career and professional development.

 Learning and teaching methods